 Within this framework, the problem with abortion seems quite obvious: it grants women the right to make choices about having sex and having children which should only presumably happen under the authority and in the context of relationship with a husband.
 At the same time, it undermines the chances of producing babies who will be brought up according to an evangelical worldview.
 In both these ways, abortion presumably inhibits the fulfilment of God’s design for human relationships, as outlined in the household codes, which supposedly have the good of all parties involved at their core.

-While it is difficult to argue with the Bible, recent scholarship has shown that the purpose of the codes at the time they were written was to help budding Christian communities to ‘blend in’ with the wider Roman culture which followed them, in order to avoid persecution.
-The subordination mandated in the passages was not therefore intrinsic to Christianity, in which there is ‘neither slave nor free, nor is there male and female, for all are one in Christ Jesus’ (Galatians 3:28).
+While it is difficult to argue with the Bible, recent scholarship has shown that the purpose of the codes at the time they were written was, in some cases, to help budding Christian communities to ‘blend in’ with the wider Roman culture which followed them, in order to avoid persecution.
+In other cases, the point was to distinguish Christian from pagan religious practice.
+As scholars have widely acknowledged, consequently, the subordination mandated in these passages, whether of women or slaves, was only in pertinent at the time the texts were written; it was not intrinsic to Christianity, in which there is ‘neither slave nor free, nor is there male and female, for all are one in Christ Jesus’ (Galatians 3:28).
 This significant contextual factor in the interpretation of the New Testament has been glossed over by evangelicals, as part of a larger tendency to read the Bible as a sort of ‘textbook’ for sexual ethics or even for science rather than as the ‘story with a moral’—which is subject to interpretation in different contexts—that it was intended to be.

 Such an approach to biblical interpretation has implications for another area in which evangelicals carefully police any trend which could disrupt the supposedly biblical hierarchy of the white heterosexual male over his wife and children.
 This concerns the perceived threat of homosexual relationships.
 Here again, evangelicals are quick to point out that their opposition to homosexuality is based on passages of the Bible which seem to suggest that God condemns homosexuality (Genesis 9:20-27, Genesis 19:1-11, 1 Corinthians 6:9-10; 1 Timothy 1:10, Romans 1:26-27).
 While Christians can ‘love the sinner,’ they are still supposedly constrained by Scripture to ‘hate the sin.’
 As recent research has shown, however, the passages evangelicals invoke as indisputable proof of God’s hatred for homosexual acts are actually concerned with other issues like rape, male prostitution, cultic prostitution, pedophaelia, etc. There is not therefore any discussion let alone any censure in the Bible of homosexual relationships between two consenting adults.